danielringer/stelligent-u/02-s3/README.md

 _What do you see when you try to read the existing bucket policy before you replace it?_

-#### Running get-bucket-policy shows the appropropriate policy I previously assigned
+#### Running get-bucket-policy threw an error that no such policy exists

 #### Question: Default Permissions